yarlinlynn/YARSTR25495_FTO2505-B_Yarlin-Struis_DJSPP/README.md

 Displays the user’s saved podcast episodes.
 Responsibilities:
 - Provides a back navigation link to the home page
-- Contains a SearchBar for quick filtering
-- Displays a static or dynamic list of saved episodes
+- Displays a list of saved episodes with details (podcast image, name, description, date/time saved)
+- Sorting dropdown to cycle through A-Z, Z-A, oldest, newest, or default for saved episodes
+- Applies theme from global state/local storage

 | Element | Description  |
 |-----------|-----------|